When the Biggest Bully on Earth Showed Up — Modern Paraphrase | nocap.bible

 "And if you say 'We trust in the Lord our God' — isn't that the same God whose altars and high places Hezekiah just tore down?
 He told everyone in Judah and Jerusalem, 'You can only worship at this one altar.'
 Your own king disrespected your own God."

 (Quick context: The Rabshakeh was twisting facts here.
-He didn't understand — or pretended not to understand — that Hezekiah tore down the pagan high places, not legitimate worship of God.
+He didn't understand — or pretended not to understand — that tore down the pagan , not legitimate of God.
 He was spinning Hezekiah's faithfulness as offense against the Lord.
 Classic manipulation.)

 "Here, let me make it easy.
 I'll BET you two thousand horses if you can even find enough riders to put on them.
 You can't even handle one junior officer from my master's army.
 And you think Egypt's chariots are going to save you?"

-Then came the most sus claim of all:
+Then came a profoundly sus claim of all:

 "You think I came here without the Lord's permission?
 The Lord Himself told me: 'Go up against this land and destroy it.'"